 Mastopexy (Breast Lift)

 Dr. Eberbach performs over 300 breast surgeries each year, many of which are breast lifts.
 A breast lift, also known as a mastopexy, is very common in women who have lost weight, had children, or are more mature where gravity has taken it’s toll on.
-One easy way to figure out if a lift is needed is simply by looking in the mirror.
-If your nipple falls below the crease of your breast, you probably need a lift.
+One easy way to figure out if a lift is needed is simply by looking at your profile in the mirror.
+If your nipple falls below the crease at the bottom, you probably need a breast lift.
 Nipple position tells the story.

 When to Consider a Breast Lift